DhanteyUD/Starwars-Cards/README.md

 ## Description:

-A SPA (single page application) application using HTML, CSS and JavaScript.
+A SPA (single page application) using HTML, CSS and JavaScript.
 It shows all characters from a star wars API (https://swapi.dev/api/people).

 ### Process